laur89/awesome-stars/README.md

 - [koajs/koa](https://github.com/koajs/koa) - Expressive middleware for node.js using ES2017 async functions
 - [strongloop/loopback](https://github.com/strongloop/loopback) - LoopBack makes it easy to build modern applications that require complex integrations.
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
 - [tvjsx/trading-vue-js](https://github.com/tvjsx/trading-vue-js) - 💹  Hackable charting lib for traders.
 You can draw literally ANYTHING on top of candlestick charts.
+[Not Maintained]
 - [mqttjs/mqtt-packet](https://github.com/mqttjs/mqtt-packet) - Parse and generate MQTT packets like a breeze in JS
 - [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - an open source note taking and to-do application with synchronization capabilities for Windows, macOS, Linux, Android and iOS.
 Forum: https://discourse.joplinapp.org/
 - [BoostIO/Boostnote](https://github.com/BoostIO/Boostnote) - A markdown editor for developers on Mac, Windows and Linux.